Day Eight: ¿Y Si Me Suelto?

 Today, I leave the clinical layover in Calgary on the direct flight to Loreto.
 I am flying south to a place where the light is soft, and the water is gold.
 But the work of Arrival begins here, in the sterile quiet, by letting go of the need to manage the menu of my own transformation.

-As I prepare to board, I am consciously practicing the discipline of staying, staying with the silence and the discomfort of having no role to perform.
-I am moving from a state of hyper-vigilance into a Ventral Vagal state of safety, recognising that my body is already softening as I move toward the Sea of Cortez.
+As I prepare to board, I am consciously practising the discipline of staying, staying with the silence and the discomfort of having no role to perform.
+I am moving from a state of hyper-vigilance into a state of genuine safety and connection, recognizing that my body is already softening as I move toward the Sea of Cortez.

 I am leaving behind the office superhero and the award-winning educator.
 I am choosing to be a body in water, a being alive on a planet spinning through space, rather than a vehicle carrying a brain to a meeting.
 I had arrived.
 And for this morning, in this clinical box, that has to be enough.